solenedel/emoji-mart/README.md

 ## TO DO
-- routes for a specific product (each product has its own page)
 - modularise Category button into one component & pass category name as props
 - set up mocha and chai tests
 - set up bootstrap